maginium/docs/the-basics/cache.md

 Your application's cache configuration file is located at `app/etc/env.php`.
 In this file, you may specify which cache store you would like to be used by default throughout your application.
 Maginium supports popular caching backends like [Memcached](https://memcached.org/), [Redis](https://redis.io/), [DynamoDB](https://aws.amazon.com/dynamodb), and relational databases out of the box.
 In addition, a file-based cache driver is available, while `array` and "null" cache drivers provide convenient cache backends for your automated tests.

 The cache configuration file also contains a variety of other options that you may review.
-By default, Maginium is configured to use the `database` cache driver, which stores the serialized, cached objects in your application's database.
+By default, Maginium is configured to use the `redis` cache driver, which stores the serialized, cached objects in your redis's instance.

 #### [Driver Prerequisites](cache.md#driver-prerequisites) <a href="#driver-prerequisites" id="driver-prerequisites"></a>